pkardas/notes/books/head-first-design-patterns/notes.md

 The ways the pattern achieves loose coupling:

-1. The only thing the subject knows about an observer is that is implements a certain interface.
+1. The only thing the subject knows about an observer is that it implements a certain interface.
 2. We can add new observers at any time.
 3. We never need to modify the subject to add new types of observers.
 4. We can reuse subjects or observers independently of each other.